 How much do I need to make to afford a 500k house?

-Mortgage Rates Today » Blog How much do I need to make to afford a 500k house?
+How much do I need to make to afford a 500k house?
 To finance a 500k mortgage, you’ll need to earn roughly $150,000 – $155,000 each year.
-We calculated the amount of money you’ll need for a 500k mortgage based on 20% down payment and a monthly payment of 25% […]
+We calculated the amount of money you’ll need for a 500k mortgage based on 20% down payment and a monthly payment of 25% of your monthly income.
+Your […]

 Kentucky

-Mortgage Rates Today » Blog Closing Costs in Kentucky Closing expenses in Kentucky typically range between $3000 and $5000, or 2% to 5% of the loan amount, depending on the size of the loan.
+Closing Costs in Kentucky Closing expenses in Kentucky typically range between $3000 and $5000, or 2% to 5% of the loan amount, depending on the size of the loan.
 Closing costs are the additional fees associated with purchasing a home.
-Third parties must be reimbursed for their involvement in the […]
+Third parties must be reimbursed for their involvement in the transaction, hence the majority of […]

 Interest rate